|A lot of famous people attended NY Cosmos' games|

 Born in the UK to a British father and an Italian mother, Wilson started his career with Internapoli in 1964-65.
 He joined Lazio in 1969.
 He played 10 seasons with them winning the 1973-1974 Serie A title.
 He was among the greatest ever defender for Lazio.
 While at Lazio, he was capped 3 times by Italy.
 He went to the World Cup Finals in 1974.
 He headed to the USA and played for NY Cosmos in 1978.

 LB: Marinho Chagas (Brazil)

 Marinho Chagas was a top leftback during the 1970's and was known as being a right-footed leftback.
+He was theb starting leftback for Brazil at the 1974 World Cup Finals.
 He played for many clubs in Brazil, USA and Germany.
 His longest stint was with Botafago, which lasted 4 years.
 He played with Franz Beckenbauer and Carlos Alberto for NY Cosmos.

 LB: Bruce Wilson (Canada)

 Considered to be Canada's greatest player.
 Capped over 50 times.
 He captained Canada at the WC Finals in 1986.
 He played in the NASL, where he won 6 All-Stars selection and three of them first team.
 He played for the Vancouver Whitecaps from 1974 to 1977, the Chicago Sting in 1978 and 1979, the New York Cosmos in 1980, and the Toronto Blizzard from 1981 to 1984.

 Before 2002, he played for various clubs in Brazil.
 In 2002, he joined Villarreal in La Liga.
 He stayed there until 2013.
 He helped the club to reach the semifinal of the Champions' League in 2006.
 He became a Spanish citizen in 2006.
 He went to the WC Finals in Germany and helped Spain to win the European Championship in 2008.